tiffanytay/tiffanytay.github.io/HRdashboard_page.md

 ## HR Employee Dashboard

-**Project description:**  This project reveals actionable insights through data manipulation and data visualization - using Power Query and Power BI to combine performance assessment results with basic employee data.
+**Project description:**  Using Power Query and Power BI, I combined performance assessment results and employee survey results with basic employee data for AquaSync, a fictional company, to uncover how the company may increase employee retention.

 ### 1. Understand the problem

 **Problem statement:** AquaSync is a fictional software-as-a-service (SaaS) business designed to streamline water management for municipalities, agricultural sectors, and industrial users.
-The company wishes to increase employee job satisfaction and employee retention.
+The company's Human Resources (HR) has noticed more employees leaving the company and would like to know how they could address this.

 ### 2. Suggest hypotheses about the causes of problem